deephacks/awesome-jvm/readme.md

 * [DataSketches](https://datasketches.github.io/) - A Java software library of stochastic streaming algorithms.
 * [stormpot](https://github.com/chrisvest/stormpot) - A fast object pool for the JVM.
 * [stream-lib](https://github.com/addthis/stream-lib) - A Java library for summarizing data in streams for which it is infeasible to store all events.
+* [TraneIO](http://trane.io/) - High-performance implementation of the Future abstraction.
 * [java-string-similarity](https://github.com/tdebatty/java-string-similarity) - String similarity and distance measures, including Levenshtein edit distance and sibblings, Jaro-Winkler, Longest Common Subsequence, cosine similarity etc.
 * [transducers-java](https://github.com/cognitect-labs/transducers-java) - Composable algorithmic transformations independent from the context of their input and output sources.
 * [Zero-Allocation-Hashing](https://github.com/OpenHFT/Zero-Allocation-Hashing) - Hashing any sequences of bytes in Java, including all kinds of primitive arrays, buffers, CharSequences and more.